Nyxvectar/cognitek/CONTRIBUTING.md

-# Contributing to Cascaden
+# Contributing to Cognitee

-Thank you for your interest in contributing to Cascaden!
+Thank you for your interest in contributing to Cognitee!
 This document provides guidelines and steps for contributing to the project.

 ## Table of Contents